Efo Riro (pronounced ‘eh-faw ree-roh‘) is a traditional rich vegetable Nigerian soup made popular by the Yoruba’s of Western Nigeria.

 The English name: Green Vegetable.
 Shoko (Yoruba).
 Efo Shoko a.k.a Lagos Spinach!
 Botanical Name: Celosia Argentea, an indigenous plant with leaves high in beta-carotene and folic acid.

-These vegetables are perennial herb.
+These vegetables are perennial herbs.
 As expected, they are in great abundance during the rainy season.

 Efo means “Green leafy vegetable” and riro, “to stir”.
 Simply put, Efo riro means “stirred leafy vegetable”.